Stamp Out Hunger Food Drive: History

 For many years, a number of branches (locals) of the NALC had collected food for the needy as part of their community service effort.

 The national, coordinated effort by the NALC to help fight hunger in America grew out of discussions in 1991 by a number of leaders at the time, including NALC President Vincent R. Sombrotto, AFL-CIO Community Services Director Joseph Velasquez, USPS Postmaster General Anthony M. Frank, and NALC Director of Public Relations Drew Von Bergen.
 A pilot drive was held in 10 cities in October 1991, and it proved so successful that work began immediately on making it a nationwide effort.

 After receiving input from food banks and pantries, the NALC decided that the best time of year for this food drive to take place would be in the late spring.
-Most food banks start running out of food this time of year due to the largest donations being made around Thanksgiving and Christmas.
+Most food banks start running out of food this time of year because the largest donations are made around Thanksgiving and Christmas.

 A revamped food drive was organized for May 15, 1993.
 The goal for the organization was to have at least one branch of the National Association of Letter Carriers participate from all 50 states.
-The first year of the nationwide effort collected over 11 million pounds of food, which was a one-day record in the United States, and with more than 220 union branches covering more than 1,000 communities participating.
+The first year of the nationwide effort collected over 11 million pounds of food, which was a one-day record in the United States, with more than 220 union branches covering more than 1,000 communities participating.

 Thereafter, the national drive was set for the second Saturday of May each year.